kmeister/ML_Benchmark/README.md

 compile without the "DEBUG" declaration to create a version with no outputs to stderr or stdout for embedded applications

-to run this benchmark in GEM5 using the RISCV ISA follow the following steps...
+# To run this benchmark in GEM5 using the RISCV ISA follow the following set of steps...

-# 1. build GEM5 for RISCV
+## 1. build GEM5 for RISCV
 start by installing dependencies:
 ```
 sudo apt install build-essential